- Use effective key words in a Google search to find answers faster

-Asking technical questions may seem so easy when one is a beginner - “I know so little, how could I NOT have questions?”
-However, effectively asking questions is a skill.
-It takes a lot longer than you expect to write a good question, but you’re guaranteed to get a better answer when you ask a better question.
-How a developer asks questions communications a lot about their overall effectiveness.
+It’s easy to ask a question, but effectively asking a question is a skill.
+It takes a lot longer than you expect to write a good question, but you are guaranteed to get a better answer when you ask a better question.
 This skill will be essential in your success - not just at Turing, but on the job hunt and on the job.
 During your time at Turing, you will continue to hone this skill.

 Information to include in every question: